indiana-university/rivet-docs/content/components/navigation/footer.md

-+++
+---
-title = "Footer"
+title: "Footer"
-description = "The base footer provides consistent branding in a condensed space below all of your application content." requiresJs = false status = "Alpha"
+description: "The base footer provides consistent branding in a condensed space below all of your application content."
-+++
+requiresJs: false
+status: "Alpha"
+---

 ## About the footer